 Millions of people and brands spend time, money, and resources on blogging.
 And it’s continuously growing and getting more popular.
 It has been an effective way for individuals and businesses alike to talk about their products and services and share tips and advice about what they know well.
 It has also been an opportunity for them to promote their brand, engage with their audience, and ultimately make money.
-Writing blogs is a game-changer.

 However, only a fraction of the blogs that exist ever get to the point where they’re getting serious traffic.
 In part, this is because there’s too much loaded information – most often misconceptions – that confuse and mislead those who are trying to build their blog.

-10 Myths About Writing Blogs
+10 Myths About Blog Writing

-1. You Need to Blog Every Day
+1. You Need to Write a Blog Post Every Day

 There’s no set posting schedule or frequency for you to have a successful blog.
-This formula differs for every blog and often depends on your industry or niche, monetization plan, target audience, and the type of content you share.
+This formula differs for every blog post and often depends on your industry or niche, monetization plan, target audience, and the type of content you share.